 What are the Benefits of Intermittent Fasting?

 Weight Loss.
 For many people the reason they try fasting is to improve body composition.
 Several studies have shown that intermittent fasting is associated with weight loss.
 Interestingly rather than losing muscle mass research shows that intermittent fasting can cause a shift in metabolism that preserves muscle.
-So intermittent fasting is effective for reducing fat mass and improving body composition.
+So intermittent fasting can be effective for reducing fat mass and improving body composition.

-It is worth mentioning that if you exercise intensely daily or are looking to build muscle mass then I would recommend the 16/8 approach.
+It is worth mentioning that if you exercise intensely daily or are looking to build muscle and strength at the gym the longer fasts may be counterproductive.
+In these cases the 16/8 approach may be better.
 While burning fat for energy is great you do not want the body converting amino acids into glucose.
-One study found breakdown of muscle tissue was particularly significant after 16 hours .
-In addition I would also suggest making your evening meal before the fast rich in slow releasing protein to help maintain muscle mass.
-Other research suggests it may also elevate human growth hormone – again useful if you are looking to improve body composition
+One study found breakdown of muscle tissue was more evident after 16 hours .
+You may also wish to make your evening meal before the fast rich in slow releasing protein (e.g caesin) to help maintain muscle mass.
+Other research suggests this may also elevate human growth hormone – again useful if you are looking to improve body composition

 The good news is that short term fasting does not appear to cause a decline in metabolism either.
-One study found drop in metabolic rate did not happen unti 60 hours of fasting and even then it was only slightly.
+One study found drop in metabolic rate did not happen until 60 hours of fasting and even then it was only slightly.

 Should you try Intermittent Fasting?